bllizzartt/Object-Detection-Yolo/README.md

 ### Executing program

-* How to run the program
+* Open PyCharm
-* Go to each Project or Chapter and right click and then run '(insert file here')
+* Go to each Project or Chapter and right click and then click run '(insert file here')

 ## Help